 Grow from Scraps: How to Regrow Vegetables

-Grow from scraps is a great way to reduce food waste and save money on groceries.
-With a little bit of knowledge and effort, you can turn the scraps of fruits and vegetables that you would normally throw away into a source of fresh produce.
+Grow from scraps is a fantastic way to reduce food waste and save money on groceries.
+With a bit of knowledge and effort, you can turn fruit and vegetable scraps into fresh produce.
 It’s a fun and rewarding way to get more out of your food and reduce your environmental impact.

 There are many different types of fruits and vegetables that can be regrown from scraps, including lettuce, celery, onions, and potatoes.
 The process of regrowing these plants is simple and can be done with basic household items like a glass of water or a pot of soil.
 By following a few simple steps, you can turn your kitchen scraps into a thriving garden of fresh produce.